Skip to content

 Display

-KPIs: Also known as key performance indicators or key success indicators (KSI).
+KPIs: Also known as key performance metrics.
 A business metric used to evaluate factors that are crucial to the success of an organization.
 KPIs differ based on the business and marketing focus.
 For example, KPIs could be net revenue or a customer loyalty metric.
+Also known as key success indicators (KSI).

 Total Pixels: The total number of pixels fired during the campaign.

-Creative Performance: Performance broken out by individual creative assets.
+Creative Performance: Performance broken out by individual creative asset.

 Banner Size: Measures how ads are performing by size.